-Hell being Button Gwinnett Junior High, the school Kevin Choi transferred to in the middle of his 8th grade year.
-The day would’ve been bearable if he just had to clean out his locker and sit in a stuffy classroom.
-The lights were sometimes turned off as a placebo for the mind-numbing heat and humidity.
-It was the perfect microcosm to nod off and drool on a desk.
+Hell was Button Gwinnett Junior High, the school Kevin Choi transferred to in the middle of his 8th grade year.
+The day would’ve been tolerable if he just had to clean out his locker and sit in class until school ended.
+Sometimes the teachers turned off the lights as a placebo for the brain-scrambling heat and humidity.
+It was the perfect environment to nod off and drool on a desk.
 But no. The forces of the universe, the powers-that-be, actively conspired to make Kevin’s life as miserable as possible.
 The last day of school had to be a field day.

-Instead of counting down the interminable minutes to the final bell in a muggy tomb, Kevin was standing in the middle of a field where a withering late May, midday Georgia sun piledrove him into the scorched earth.
-He was standing with his homeroom class; a motley assortment of jocks, preps, rednecks, nerds, and students bussed in from inner-city Atlanta.
+Instead of counting down the interminable minutes to summer vacation in a dank tomb, Kevin stood in the middle of a field where the withering midday sun piledrove him into the scorched earth.
+He was with his homeroom class; an incongruous assortment of jocks, preppies, rednecks, nerds, and students bussed in from inner-city Atlanta.
 These social demarcations existed since time immemorial, but were briefly suspended on field day in the name of homeroom camaraderie.
 Everyone hated it.

-There were a few kids at school that Kevin was friendly with, but none were in his homeroom.
-The gut-twisting feeling of being other and alone was amplified in the unfamiliar, irregular ranks of his homeroom.
-It wasn’t bad enough that Kevin was a new student, bereft of the safety net of social connections woven over years of shared experience, he was also a minority of minorities.
-A Korean-American transplanted to what Kevin considered the deep, dark South.
+There were a few kids that Kevin was friendly with, but none were in his homeroom.
+The gut-twisting feeling of being out of place was amplified in the irregular ranks of his homeroom.
+It wasn’t bad enough that Kevin was a new student, bereft of the safety net of social connections woven over years of shared misery in the public school system.
+He was also a minority of minorities—a Korean-American transplanted to what Kevin considered the deep, dark South.
 Any deeper, Kevin thought, and he’d find himself in Hazzard County.

-Over the school year, an irritating number of students remarked how Kevin was the first Asian person they’d seen up close.
-Most of these interactions were simply curious and harmlessly uninformed, but some were outright belligerent in their ignorance.
-But that wasn’t anything new to Kevin, even when he lived in New Jersey, where Asian kids were not quite a dime a dozen, but prevalent enough to suppress the open-mouthed, goggle-eyed stares he received in Georgia.
+Over the school year, a bewildering number of students remarked how Kevin was the first Asian person they’d seen in real life.
+Most of these interactions were simply curious and uninformed, but some were profound in their belligerence.
+That wasn’t anything new to Kevin.
+Even when he lived in New Jersey, he had to deal with kids calling him things like chink and making slanty-eyes ever since kindergarten.

-There were maybe two or three other Asian kids in Kevin’s school.
-He surveyed them in the edge of his vision, avoiding direct eye contact and thus acknowledging their own benighted existence.
-Though he didn’t articulate the thought in concrete terms, Kevin felt there were few things more pathetic than associating with others similarly alienated.
+There were maybe three of four other Asian kids in Kevin’s school.
+He surveyed them from afar, refusing to explicitly acknowledge their existence.
+Kevin felt there was nothing more pathetic than associating with others similarly marginalized.
 If you’re going to be an outcast, at least have the decency to do it alone.
 He didn’t think that way anymore, his pride succumbing to the crushing loneliness one can only feel when surrounded by people.

 “Who the hell cares?”
 Kevin muttered as he kicked up a clod of turf.
 He hated that it bothered him so much.

 Principal Hackett gave an end-of-year address to the students through a megaphone.
 It was as bland and generic as the day was pointless.
 Kevin’s mind was wandering when he realized most of the students around him had their eyes closed and hands clasped together.
 The principal was leading the school in prayer.
-Kevin realized he hadn’t taken a breath, so struck was he by the strangeness of the scene.
+Kevin had to remind himself to breathe, so struck was he by the strangeness of the scene.
 He quickly lowered his head and looked at his feet.
-Something like this would never have happened at his old school in New Jersey, but this was a different school, a different state, a different world.
+Something like this would never have happened at his old school in New Jersey.

-Kevin thought about the possible unconstitutionality of what he just witnessed, but more and more he accepted these and other peculiarities as part of life in Georgia.
+Kevin thought about the blatant unconstitutionality of what he just witnessed, but more and more he accepted these and other peculiarities as part of life in Georgia.
 The Southern drawl with its maddening vernacular.
 Students wearing camouflage coveralls to school.
 The paddle hanging in the principal’s office that was not for show.
-How could he ever be expected to adjust to a place so fundamentally incongruent to the home he once had?
+How could he ever adjust to a place so fundamentally different than the home he left behind?

 After principal Hackett’s benediction, he absolved the students of all academic responsibility, and set them loose until the final bell.
 Teachers patrolled the school grounds to make sure things didn’t get out of hand.
 The occasional scuffle flared up, quelled with brutal swiftness by vigilant teachers long sick of these students.
-If a teacher threw a careless punch or two and connected, it was lost in the scrum.
-And in the hidden recesses of the grounds, cigarettes were smoked and bodies were groped.
+If a teacher threw a careless punch or two and connected, it went unnoticed in the scrum.
+And in the hidden corners of the school grounds, cigarettes were smoked and bodies were groped.

 Kevin looked for Daryl Chen, an improbably small overlap in the Venn diagram of the student body.
 Not only was Daryl one of the few Asians at school, he was also Kevin’s only friend, which made him an even rarer quantity.
-Daryl was milling about with a group of boys too insecure to be alone, yet not hormonal enough to dare socialize with girls.
-Kevin knew all the boys in the group from his classes.
+Daryl was milling about with a group of boys too insecure to be alone, yet not hormonal enough to venture socializing with girls.
+Kevin recognized the other boys from his classes.
 Some acknowledged Kevin’s arrival with a nod before resuming conversation.
 Not quite acceptance, but close enough.

-They wandered without purpose across the school grounds.
+They wandered without purpose across the schoolyard.
 There were impromptu spitting contests, pebble throwing contests, and other random diversions that 13 year-old boys invented when bored.
 Kevin didn’t join in, being content to hang back and snicker when appropriate.

 “What are you gonna do this summer?”
 Daryl asked.